Marian University Counseling Center

 - To limit the number of people in the reception area at one time, we ask that you do not stop by in-person to make appointments at this time.

 You will be asked to complete some paperwork before your first appointment each academic year.
-You can find these forms below, request them from the Counseling Center via email, or schedule a time to pick them up from Room 007 in Regina Hall.
+You can find these forms below, request them from the Counseling Center via email, or schedule a time to pick them up from Room 005 in the lower level of Regina Hall.
 Please return the completed forms via email to the Counseling Center or bring them with you at the time of your appointment.

 Informed Consent form